 Please find attached a sketch of the lunar crater Plato and its environs….I used soft graphite pencils to do the sketch on cartridge paper.
 The colours were then inverted on the computer.
 This sketch is based on a number of observations I have made of Plato in the last year.
 I use a Meade LX90 GPS telescope.
 It has an aperture of 203mm.
 Plato is one of my favourite regions on the Moon as I love how the crater is filled with deep shadows when the sun is at a low angle.
-I also have a website with more of my photographic work at Photos of Weather.

 My name: Kiran

 Equipment: LX90 GPS (8 inch aperture)

 Crater Davy (35 km.) and the Davy crater chain (catena) were my targets for this evening of sketching and although the seeing and transparency were predicted to be above average that was not the case.

 The Davy crater chain is 45-50 km. in extent.
 It arcs across the floor and eastern rim of crater Davy Y (70 km.).
 Since it does not line up with any impacts of note it is not likely a sequence of secondary craters.
 There is also no evidence of volcanic activity associated with this chain.
 Robert Wichman and Charles A. Wood as well as H. J. Melosh and E. A. Whitaker believe that a comet (or asteroid) may be responsible as it broke up while inside the Earth’s roche limit.
 As it went in on the moon like a train of meteors it would have created a chain of impacts.
 A paper published in 1994 by Melosh and Whitaker explains the hypothesis.